The Lamb’s Victory: Spectacle or Repair?

 the good, which is the righteous “solid food” of Hebrews 5:13-14.
 Christus Victor.
 Perfection preparatory to mission.

 However, he gets the trajectory of the Spirit in world history wrong.
 The Spirit does not disintegrate, but material relations lacking Spirit can and do, including because of generational throughput and covenanted tensions--compromise, complicity, corruption, and missed or refused opportunities for repentance--until the victory is completed in society awareness.
-Like other adherents to Analogia Entis, even granting HvB’s dramatic emphasis on action and freedom, his apocalyptic-visionary staging locates victory’s grammar in static revelatory form rather than in covenantal repair.
+Like other adherents to Analogia Entis, even granting HvB’s dramatic emphasis on action and freedom, his apocalyptic-visionary staging locates victory’s grammar in static revelatory form rather than in vectors of covenantal repair.
 Revelation is for him crystalized in moments of glorification rather than telically staged by "event," his term for Protestant misfocus of revelation's aesthesis outside the church where it "ecclesesially binds" (see source at footnote [2], sec.
 I.3).
 Thereby, his work missequences the ethical and the aesthetic.
-His ecclesial praxis relies upon aesthetic closure--"to pay[ing... attention to the historical form of God’s glory," displacing reparative obligation by his idea of spectatorial assent.
+His ecclesial praxis relies upon aesthetic closure--"to pay[ing...] attention to the historical form of God’s glory," displacing reparative obligation by his idea of spectatorial assent.
 Yet victory must be verified in repair--ethical displacement--in contrast to "the objective evidence by the interior experience (which to this day remains the tragedy of [Schleiermacher's] Protestantism)" [2].

 The world having